sebsassi/zest/README.md

 Note the `-std=c++20` needed to enable the C++20 features required by the library, unless your compiler defaults to C++20.

 More examples of using this library can be found in the `examples` directory.

+## Documentation

+HTML and PDF documentation are available in the `docs` directory.